Speaker

 - Standard library scope functions

-- Context receivers
+- Context parameters

 Step by step, using the features above, I will convert Java code based on the builder pattern into an internal Kotlin DSL.
 The talk highlights the specific cases for using the DSL approach in Kotlin and the tradeoffs for introducing this programming technique into the projects.